maharshipandya3006/moonshot_dashboard/README.md

 # 🧳 Moonshot Competitive Intelligence Dashboard

 > Amazon India Luggage Brand Analysis

+The Moonshot Dashboard is a full stack intelligence platform designed to help analyze and visualize product and brand performance on Amazon India.
+It combines data scraping, sentiment analysis, and AI-generated insights to provide actionable intelligence for decision-making.

 ## What This Does

 An end-to-end intelligence pipeline that: